 Investments

 Mikisew fosters the responsible development of our land’s resources while powering sustainable economic progress in our communities and beyond.
-In addition to our distinct business entity, Mikisew Group, the Nation holds several other investments.
-Take a look at some of our recent ones below.
+Take a look at some of our recent investments below.

 Three Nations Energy Project